Wrapped Up In Stories

 It’s slowing down in the garden when you see your child working beside you.

-It’s in the simplicity of these moments that write the heart of our story.
-That weaves the invisible thread between generations, speaking to the depths of who we are.
+It’s in the simplicity of these moments that write the heart of our story, speaking to the depths of who we are.

 Let us be intentional with our stories.
 Let us write more about love and growth, and less on loss and struggle.